Heritability of IQ: Twin studies

 Twin studies are the most common method used to estimate the heritability of most traits.
 Because monozygotic twins derive from one fertilized egg, they are largely genetically identical, (Note: Strictly speaking, monozygotic twins are not purely genetically identical due to somatic mosaicism and mutations.) while dizygotic twins are expected to share 50% of their DNA.
-Twin studies compare the resemblance of monozygotic twins to the resemblance of dizygotic twins to estimate the heritability of trait using various models.
+Twin studies compare the resemblance of monozygotic twins to the resemblance of dizygotic twins to estimate the heritability of a trait using various models.

 Twin studies have shown greater resemblance between monozygotic twins than dizygotic twins.
 This has lead most researchers in behavioral genetics to conclude that the heritability of IQ is in a range between 0.4 to 0.8.
 However, it is not clear if all of the assumptions in twin studies hold true.
-Critics typically focus on the equal environment assumption, which is the assumption that environmentally caused similarity is the same for both monozygotic and dizygotic twins.
+Critics often focus on the equal environment assumption, which is the assumption that environmentally caused similarity is the same for both monozygotic and dizygotic twins.
 Genetic modeling has found that even in the complete absence of genetic factors for a trait, environmental similarity between monozygotic twins will cause heritability estimators to produce large estimates of genetic heritability.
 Researchers have produced different analyses of the equal environment assumption, some suggesting that the assumption is untenable for related traits like educational attainment.

 Twins reared apart have also been the subject of significant debate.
 The 2006 edition of Assessing adolescent and adult intelligence by Alan S. Kaufman and Elizabeth O. Lichtenberger reports correlations of 0.86 for identical twins raised together compared to 0.76 for those raised apart and 0.47 for siblings.
 Theoretically, the correlation between twins reared apart is a direct estimate of heritability, as the only common factor between the twins would be the genetic variance.
 However, this makes an assumption of uncorrelated environments between twins, which may not be the case.
 For example, some researchers argue that twins experience similar education and this causes increased similarity in IQ.
-Thomas Bouchard argues that some previous analyses of the data on twins reared apart are an abuse of statistical theory that he calls "psuedoanalysis".
+Thomas Bouchard argues that some previous analyses of the data on twins reared apart are an abuse of statistical theory that he calls "pseudoanalysis".

 Adoption studies

 Another study design researchers have used is adoption studies.
 In theory, "adoption creates sets of genetically related individuals who do not share a common family environment because they were adopted apart".
-Adoption studies have broadly found that the IQs of adoptees are more similar to their biological parents than that of their adoptive parents, in tandem with findings that adoption greatly increases IQ.
+Adoption studies have broadly found that the IQs of adoptees are more similar to their biological parents than that of their adoptive parents, in tandem with findings that adoption into better socioeconomic environments greatly increases IQ.
 For example, one analysis of the Texas Adoption Project estimated heritability at 0.78.
 However, one recent adoption study estimate heritability for cognitive ability at 0.33.
 Some critics point to assortative mating, range restriction and other complex family and social processes as providing issues in the interpretation of data from adoption studies.
 Recent studies employing polygenic scores for educational attainment in adoptees have found a more complicated interaction between genes and environments.